 “I hear people leaving concerts saying that they were ministered to and touched by my story,” shares Michael.
 “They are telling me that they now have feelings of hope.”

 Hope is perhaps nowhere more poignantly delivered than through the new, compelling recording of “In Christ Alone.”

-“When that song with number one in 1990, I was being treated for depression,” he shares.
+“When that song went number one in 1990, I was being treated for depression,” he shares.

 In a new place spiritually and emotionally, Michael’s latest interpretation brings the song to life in a new way…which also comes across sonically—a gamble for such a well-loved classic.

 On January 3, 1993, Reich replaced starting quarterback Jim Kelly, to lead the Buffalo Bills from a 31-0 deficit to a 42-40 victory over the Houston Oilers.
 It remains the largest comeback in NFL history to this day.
 In a press conference following the game, Reich shared that his inspiration came from listening to “In Christ Alone” immediately prior to taking the field.

 Michael, a Buffalo Bills fan had not seen the end of the game or even knew that his team had pulled it out until he started getting phone calls from others who heard Frank crediting the song and Michael in a post-game press conference.